 The appropriate manner for applying director compensation to the benefit of the Foundation should be developed by the Vice President/General Counsel and approved by the Compliance Committee at the time of initial Board service or initial authorization of a new form of director compensation, in light of all relevant considerations.

 The Compliance Committee is responsible for administering this provision, provided that if the issue involves a person who is a member of the Compliance Committee such person shall be excused from participating in the decision.
 New engagements and new forms of compensation should be reported promptly to the Vice President/General Counsel and the Compliance Committee.
-Any questions of interpretation should be decided by the Compliance Committee.
+Any questions of interpretation should be decided by the Vice President/General Counsel in consultation with the Compliance Committee.